Natural environment: Atmosphere, climate and weather

 Lightning is an atmospheric discharge of electricity accompanied by thunder, which occurs during thunderstorms and certain other natural conditions.

 The atmosphere of the Earth serves as a key factor in sustaining the planetary ecosystem.
 The thin layer of gases that envelops the Earth is held in place by the planet's gravity.
-Dry air consists of 78% nitrogen, 21% oxygen, 1% argon, inert gases and carbon dioxide.
+Dry air of 78% nitrogen, 21% oxygen, 1% argon, inert gases and carbon dioxide.
 The remaining gases are often referred to as trace gases.
 The atmosphere includes greenhouse gases such as carbon dioxide, methane, nitrous oxide and ozone.
 Filtered air includes trace amounts of many other chemical compounds.
 Air also contains a variable amount of water vapor and suspensions of water droplets and ice crystals seen as clouds.
 Many natural substances may be present in tiny amounts in an unfiltered air sample, including dust, pollen and spores, sea spray, volcanic ash and meteoroids.
 Various industrial pollutants also may be present, such as chlorine (elementary or in chlorine compounds), fluorine compounds, elemental mercury, and sulfur compounds such as sulfur dioxide (SO_{2}).

 The ozone layer of the Earth's atmosphere plays an important role in reducing the amount of ultraviolet (UV) radiation that reaches the surface.
 As DNA is readily damaged by UV light, this serves to protect life at the surface.
 The atmosphere also retains heat during the night, thereby reducing the daily temperature extremes.